mwoodhousemckenzie/TriangleBanner/README.md

 This gives you the ability to give the animation a delay between each cycle.
 The first animation is always played instantly, but you can set the amount of milliseconds between each cycle.
 The default is 0ms.

 #### Development
 Currently this product is still in development and should get more features as it moves along.
+Currently only the minified version is available as the main code is not up to a standard I want to release to the public.

 #### License
 Copyright 2017 Mitchell Woodhouse Mckenzie